MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ### Create a preapproval without a sensitivity label

 When you create your cmdlet, you should use the option appropriate to the permissions included in the app you're trying to preapprove.
-If the app you're preapproving has both chat RSC and team RSC permissions, you can also include both the options .
+If the app you're preapproving has both chat RSC and team RSC permissions, you can also include both the options.
 The following examples show multiple ways to build cmdlets to preapprove apps with varying permissions without specifying a sensitivity label:

 **Preapprove an app with team RSC permissions:**